AidanJReid/Forex-Comix-gitpod/README.md

 - [Flask 1.1.1](http://flask.pocoo.org/)
     - Flask is a web framework that enable web applications builds which I was determined to use make backend coding easier.

+#### Colour Scheme

+- I wanted to use bright colours, particularly red and blue from [Materialize](https://materializecss.com/color.html) to enforce a 'Superhero' theme - think Superman.
+I purposely styled the buttons, footer and header this way to ensure consistency and keep it simple.

+- `#00bcd4` (**cyan** - *primary colour* used in base.html for navbar and footer, and Database comic button for *edit*)
+- `#f44336` (**red** - *secondary colour* used in Database comic button for *view* and closely resembles head parallax)
+- `#fb8c00` (**orange darken-1** - *tertiary colour* used to *reset* database, and for affiliate link on specific comic page - designed to give it an *Amazon* look)

+#### Icons

+- I used the [Materialize Icon](https://materializecss.com/icons.html) library for icons which appear on forms, the comic card in Database and the respective comic page.

+#### Typography

+- I imported the [Montserrat theme](https://fonts.google.com/specimen/Montserrat) from [Google Fonts](https://fonts.google.com/) for this project and have used it throughout the site.
+My motivation for choosing this theme is because I felt it was a little *softer* than the default, and more appropriate for the intended target audience.

 ### Wireframes

 I used **Balsamiq for desktop** wireframes for two reasons: